Daisuke Suzuki (shogi)

 Daisuke Suzuki (鈴木 大介, Suzuki Daisuke) is a Japanese professional shogi player ranked 9-dan.
-He is currently an executive director of the Japan Shogi Association.
+He is a former executive director of the Japan Shogi Association.

-Early life
+Suzuki is also the first professional shogi player to be awarded professional status by the Japan Professional Mahjong League (JPML) and become a professional mahjong player.

+Early life, amateur shogi and apprenticeship

 Daisuke Suzuki was born in Machida, Tokyo on July 11, 1974.
 He won the 11th Elementary School Student Meijin Tournament tournament in 1986, defeating fellow future shogi professional Toshiaki Kubo in the semi-final round.

 In June 1986, Suzuki entered the Japan Shogi Association's apprentice school at the rank of 6-kyū as a protegee of shogi professional Nobuyuki Ōuchi.
 He was promoted to 1-dan in October 1988, and then obtained full professional status and the rank of 4-dan in October 1994.

 Shogi professional

 Suzuki's first tournament victory as a professional came in 1996 when he defeated Takashi Abe to win the 15th Hayazashi Shineisen tournament.
 In March 1999, he defeated Masataka Gōda to win the 49th NHK Shogi TV Tournament for his only other tournament victory.

 In October 1999, Suzuki made his first appearance in a major title match as the challenger to Takeshi Fujii for the 12th Ryūō title, but lost the match 4 games to 1.
 In 2006, he defeated Yoshiharu Habu to earn the right to challenge defending champion Yasumitsu Satō for the 77th Kisei title, but ended up losing the match 3 games to none.